 Once out of sight of the hut, the land seemed to become much wilder and rugged, and I was grateful the weather remained fine as I crossed the Sefinenfurke.

-Berggasthaus Golderli: CHF69 for a dorm room, set 4 course (amazing) dinner, drink and breakfast.
-No wifi, english spoken, takes card, no electric sockets in dorm room, pillows and blankets provided.
+Berggasthaus Golderli: CHF69 for a dorm room, set 4 course (amazing) dinner, drink and breakfast, pillows and blankets provided.

 Day 10 – Golderli – Oeschinensee